mulesoft/api-policies/wss-soap-saml-assertion-policy/README.md

 You can find more information about CXF framework [here](http://cxf.apache.org/docs/ws-security.html).

+You need to specify a path to the crypto file that contains some Web Security configuration data.
+A sample of the crypto file:

+	org.apache.ws.security.crypto.provider=org.apache.ws.security.components.crypto.Merlin
+	org.apache.ws.security.crypto.merlin.keystore.type=jks
+	org.apache.ws.security.crypto.merlin.keystore.password=keyStorePassword
+	org.apache.ws.security.crypto.merlin.keystore.alias=joe
+	org.apache.ws.security.crypto.merlin.file=resources/keystore.jks

+The *org.apache.ws.security.crypto.merlin.file* specifies a path to a keystore.
+You need to place it there in order for a policy to function.

 After a message passed this validation, you can be sure of this:

 1. The policy will parse the XML.
 If parsing fails then it will raise a fault.
 2. The policy will validate the XML digital signature.
 3. The policy will check the current timestamp against the NotBefore and NotOnOrAfter elements in the assertion.

-The SAML assertion takes a following form:
+The signed SAML assertion takes a following form:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">